 This lychee smoothie is light and refreshing, and perfect for an easy summer breakfast.
 Made without yogurt or banana, it combines juicy sweet fruit with mint for a slightly tropical feel!

 Sometimes I feel as though I'm a little stuck in a rut with breakfast.
-Now I love my apple and pear smoothie and come winter I'm all about the apple pie porridge, but it's always fun to liven things up with a more unusual fruit (where I live at least!), which is where this lychee pear smoothie comes in!
+Now I love my apple and pear smoothie and celery cucumber juice, and come winter I'm all about the apple pie porridge, but it's always fun to liven things up with a more unusual fruit (where I live at least!), which is where this lychee pear smoothie comes in!

 Fresh, light and perfectly sweet without being overly sugary, lychee is just so delicious.
-I've combined it with pear and mint so it feels perfect for summer and so refreshing.
+I've combined it with pear and mint so this lychee smoothie feels perfect for summer and so refreshing.

 Love lychee like me?
 Try out my lychee mocktail for your summer drinks party!